This is the third part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Napoleon crowns himself Emperor of France.

-- Haiti, the first black republic, wins independence from France.
+- Haiti, the first black republic of modern times, wins independence from France.

 - The first steam locomotive, invented by Richard Trevithick, pulls a train containing 10 tons of iron and 70 passengers approximately nine miles (UK).